Parent page: Capturing Your Design Idea as a Schematic

 Placing Parameter Set Directives

-Place a directive of this type by choosing the Place » Directives » Parameter Set command from the main menu, or when right-clicking within the workspace.
+Place a directive of this type by choosing the Place » Directives » Parameter Set command from the main menu, or when right-clicking within the design space.
 When placing a default parameter set directive, there will be no existing parameters.
-A parameter set is a design directive that allows design specifications to be associated to a net-type object within a schematic design.
+A parameter set is a design directive that allows design specifications to be associated with a net-type object within a schematic design.
 For example, use a parameter set to declare two nets to be members of a differential pair.
 It is the presence of specifically named parameters in the parameter set that the software uses to determine which design directive you are placing.

 Editing the value for a rule.

 Use the Choose Design Rule Type dialog to choose the rule that you wish to add as a rule parameter to the directive.
 Double-clicking on a rule type will give you access to the relevant Edit PCB Rule (From Schematic) dialog in which you can define the constraints for the rule.